tspivey/yugioh-website/index.md

 Yu-gi-oh is a card game where two players compete against each other in a strategic duel.
-Each duelist uses a unique deck with between 40 and 60 cards to deplete their opponent\'s 8,000 life points. the first duelist to hit 0 will lose. strategies to deplete your opponent\'s life points are entirely up to you.
+Each duelist uses a unique deck with between 40 and 60 cards to deplete their opponent's 8,000 life points. the first duelist to hit 0 will lose. strategies to deplete your opponent's life points are entirely up to you.
 The Yu-gi-oh Mud includes over 12,000 cards and is being updated regularly to include new cards.
 These cards include monster cards with unique effects, spell cards to boost your stratigy or